-School: Parent/Guardian Name: Student's Name/Grade: (List all that attend) By signing below, I certify that I have received the following district parental acknowledgement form ns: Student-Parent Handbook/Discipline Procedure 2023-24 Student Signature: EIS Electronic Services User Agreement Your signature below acknowledges and verifies that you have received, and take rechild, the section entitled Electronic Information Systems User Agreement. esponsibility to review with your Do you have internet connectivity in your home?
-YESNO Do you have a mobile device that has access to internet service, which is available for you YESNO ur student's use?
-Hearing and Vision Screening Information Children in these groups will be tested UNLESS parents opt out below: All students enrolled in Preschool, Kindergarten, 1st, 3rd,5th,7th, and 9th grades All student who are newly enrolled to Dysart Unified School District All students with special education services as required by A.R.S. § 15-7-4 and A .A.C.
-R7-2-401 I DO NOT wish for my child to have Vision/Hearing screenings If you wish to opt out of releasing directory information for your child, which includes an athletic, graduation, academic recognition, etc.), publications, yearbooks, newsletters, web contact your local school.
+School: Parent/Guardian Name: Student's Name/Grade: (List all that attend) By signing below, I certify that I have received the following district parental acknowledgement for Student-Parent Handbook/Discipline Procedure 2023-24 rms: Student-Parent Handbook/Discipline Procedure 2023-24 Student Signature: EIS Electronic Services User Agreement Your signature below acknowledges and verifies that you have received, and take child, the section entitled Electronic Information Systems User Agreement. responsibility to review with your Do you have internet connectivity in your home?
+YESNO Do you have a mobile device that has access to internet service, which is available for your yesNO our student's use?
+Hearing and Vision Screening Information Children in these groups will be tested UNLESS parents opt out below: All students enrolled in Preschool, Kindergarten, 1st, 3rd,5th,7th, and 9th grades All student who are newly enrolled to Dysart Unified School District All students with special education services as required by A.R.S. § 15-7-4 and I DO NOT wish for my child to have Vision/Hearing screenings.
+If you wish to opt out of releasing directory information for your child, which includes any sc graduation, academic recognition, etc.), publications, yearbooks, newsletters, websites, social m school.
 (See page 5 in the handbook) Parent/Guardian Signature: Date: For Office Use Only Recorded in Infinite Campus?
 Recorded by: Date: